au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 ## Create The Model

 There are two outputs from the BERT Layer:
-- A pooled_output of shape [batch_size, 768] with representations for the entire input sequences
+- A pooled_output of shape [batch_size, 768] with representations for the entire input sequences.
 - A sequence_output of shape [batch_size, max_seq_length, 768] with representations for each input token (in context).

-For the classificaiton we are only concerned with the pooled_output
+For the classification we are only concerned with the pooled_output.

 ```python